andrew/ultimate-awesome/README.md

 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-daily](https://github.com/daily-demos/awesome-daily) - A collection of resources for all your Daily needs! .
 - [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
+- [publicsectornl](https://github.com/j535d165/publicsectornl) - Open Source in the public sector in the Netherlands.
 - [Awesome-ReVanced](https://github.com/Jman-Github/Awesome-ReVanced) - A curated list of all ReVanced resources, patches and projects!.
 - [quora](https://github.com/learn-anything/quora) - Awesome Quora Topics.
 - [awesome-world-models](https://github.com/leofan90/awesome-world-models) - A comprehensive list of papers for the definition of World Models and using World Models for General Video Generation, Embodied AI, and Autonomous Driving, including papers, codes, and related websites.